-4 It should be noted that the FRA is currently in a rulemaking process for "Alternative Compliant Vehicles" that is relevant to the EMUs in the Proposed Project.
-It is Caltrain's understanding that when the rule is in place, the FRA waiver and the temporal separation requirement may no longer be necessary.
-For the purposes of this EIR, it is assumed that the current FRA waiver requirement would be in force.
+5 It should be noted that the FRA is currently in a rulemaking process for "Alternative Compliant Vehicles" that is relevant to the EMUs in the Proposed Project.
+It is Caltrain's understanding that when the rule is in place, the FRA waiver can be modified and /or the temporal separation requirement will may no longer be necessary when rulemaking is in place.
+There is prior precedent of approval of alternative compliant vehicles without requiring temporal separation (for Denton County Transportation Authority) and the proposed EMU's can provide equivalent safety to the FRA's Tier 1 passenger safety requirement.
+For the purposes of this EIR, it is assumed that temporal separation will not be required, the current FRA waiver requirement would be in force.